mmcgee3/ble_encoder/README.md

     $ idf.py menuconfig    # set your serial configuration and the Rotary Encoder GPIO - see Circuit below
     $ idf.py -p (PORT) flash monitor

-Typically this kind of rotary encoder has at least four pins - +ve supply, ground, and two quadrature pins labelled CLK (or A) and DT (or B).
-The device used for testing is the one supplied with the KY-040 rotary encoder, as mentioned [here](http://henrysbench.capnfatz.com/henrys-bench/arduino-sensors-and-input/keyes-ky-040-arduino-rotary-encoder-user-manual/).

 Debouncing is performed by the driver using a state machine that ensures correct tracking of direction, and emits a directional event only at the resting states.

 ## Dependencies